kakyoism/kakyoism.github.io/source/_posts/Build-a-GNU-Autotools-based-project-for-iOS-Part-1.md

 ## The Lessons Learned

-I feel obliged to write down the major gotchas that may be help in the future
+I feel obliged to write down the major gotchas that may help in the future.

 ### Compiler Executables

 I lost most of my time to this.
-I started by using the autotools compiler environment variables this way:
+I started out by using the autotools compiler environment variables this way:

 ```sh
 CC=clang
 ```

-I then always ended up with `x86_64` instead of `arm64` as my arm builds.
-The correct way is shown in the solution.
-Before getting there, I was on the wrong track of distrusting the architecture triplets that I copied from the Internet.
+To my surprise, I then always ended up with `x86_64` instead of `arm64` as my arm builds.
+The correct way is shown in the solution above.
+Before getting there, I was on the wrong track:  Fiddling with the architecture triplets that I copied from the Internet, unsure whether or not they could be trusted.
 I've tried numerous triplets, i.e., arch-vendor-os, to no avail.
-GNU is not famous on giving you a list of standard names that just work.
-The closest lists I could find are:
+GNU is not big on documentation.
+The closest standard triplet lists I could find are:

 - [Libtool platforms](http://git.savannah.gnu.org/cgit/libtool.git/tree/doc/PLATFORMS)
 - [LLVM's llvm::Triple Class](http://llvm.org/doxygen/classllvm_1_1Triple.html)